Sample Out-Of-Sample Inference Based on Wasserstein Distance: Methodological Development

-We know when $n\rightarrow\infty$ with probability $1$, $\vec{0}$ is in the convex hull of $Z_{j}$, thus the original linear programming problem is feasible for all $n$ large enough with probability one.
-Applying the strong duality theorem for linear programming problem, see for example, \citeauthor{luenberger_introduction_1973} (\citeyear{luenberger_introduction_1973}), we can write (\ref{Primal_1}) in the dual formulation as
+We know with probability one when $n\rightarrow\infty$, $\vec{0}$ is in the convex hull of $Z_{j}$, thus the original linear programming problem is feasible for all $n$ large enough with probability one.
+Applying the strong duality theorem for linear programming problem, see for example, \cite{luenberger_introduction_1973}, we can write (\ref{Primal_1}) in the dual formulation as